NNPDF/nnpdf/doc/validphys2/guide.md

 just note that if you do not put the `--mpl` flag then the test will just check that the function runs without error, and won't check that the output matches to baseline.

-The new test is now ready to be reviewed and potentially merged into the master branch of the code.

 Server configuration
 ====================